-Programming at the Centre occupies an unusual intersection, seamlessly connecting student learning, university research and community engagement.
-We:
+- Programming at the Centre seamlessly connects student learning, university research, and community engagement.